-Tiger Brands develops strategies on the financial risk and opportunities the companies identified and the impact of these risk to the business, strategy and financial planning.

-A risk management program is in place.
-A risk register and materiality matrix are tools used and managed internally by Tiger Brands.
-We further partner with industry communities and associations to validate and verify the FMCG industry risks.
+Within Governance, Tiger Brands discloses all the operational risk registers climate related risk and opportunities.
+This is also published in the Integrated plus Sustainability reports.
+A risk management program is in place which is managed internally by Tiger Brands.
+We partner with industry communities and associations to validate and verify the FMCG industry risks.
 These are then also included in the organisational risk registers and materiality matrix.
 Environmental risks and opportunities are embedded into business processes.

-The company is in progress of setting science base targets to have set metrics and targets to measure and comply to.
+Through the Risk Committee, systems are presented to illustrate how we manage or eliminate the risk of failure or to maximise opportunities to achieve business objectives.
+Risk management frameworks and methodologies are regularly assessed and enhanced where appropriate to ensure that the Group's ability to anticipate and adequately respond to unpredictable risks is improved.